mcverter/gohenry/README.md

 - CSS Modules

 CSS Modules are used for Card component.
-I still need to refator Slider component to do the same.
+I still need to refactor Slider component to do the same.

 - Unit Tests